belgattitude/soluble-japha/doc/language_basics.md

     avoid confusion while developing you must keep aware that:

     1. Java supports [overloading](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) for methods (and constructors).
+    2. PHP have the *multipurpose* array for everything, Java does not.
+See [here](#array-types) to learn more.
-    2. DateTime and timezones are handled differenlty, see [here](#working-with-dates) to learn more.
+    3. DateTime and timezones are handled differenlty, see [here](#working-with-dates) to learn more.

     And remember

     1. While array and scalar types (int, string, bool, float) are automatically casted, testing on `null` and `booleans` requires the use of `$ba->isNull()` and `$ba->isTrue()` methods.
 See [here](#testing-null-and-booleans) to learn more.
     2. PHP use the `::` for static method calls and constants where Java does not `.`.
-    3. Java is very strict on case-sentivity.

     soluble-japha brings solutions to those problems, but primary reflexes might not work (i.e. you try to call a static java method through the bridge with '::' instead of the regular '->'...)